Conservation laws in non-inertial frames and non-conservation of energy of relative motion in two-body problem: Dynamics in a non-inertial frame and indirect forces: conventional view

 The decomposition given by equations (\ref{eq:acc-split})-(\ref{eq:indirect-pot}) of $\ddot{\bf R}_n$ into different contributions follows a standard convention adopted in celestial mechanics \citep[e.g.][]{Smart1953,Brou1961,Murray1999,Tremaine2023}.
 However, it is not ideal for a number of reasons.
 First, the indirect acceleration represented by the last sum in equation (\ref{eq:EoMRgen}) excludes the gravitational effect of mass $m_n$ on $m_1$, and there is no a priori physical reason why this should be the case.
 Second, let us for a moment consider the two-body problem, when $N=2$.
 Then one finds $\Phi_\mathrm{d}=\tilde\Phi_\mathrm{id}=0$ so that the equation (\ref{eq:EoMRgen}) for the motion of mass $m_2$ reduces to a classical result \ba \ddot{\bf R}_2=-G(m_1+m_2)\frac{{\bf R}_2}{R_2^3}= -\nabla_{\bfR_2}\Phi_\mathrm{2b}({\bf R}_2), \ea where $\bfR_2= {\bf r}_2-{\bf r}_1$.
-The gravitational coupling responsible for the evolution of $\bfR_2$ is thus represented entirely by the effective two-body potential $\Phi_\mathrm{2b}=-G(m_1+m_2)/R_2$.
+In the classical interpretation, the effective two-body potential $\Phi_\mathrm{2b}=-G(m_1+m_2)/R_2$ fully represents the gravitational coupling responsible for the evolution of $\bfR_2$, with no other forces (except gravity) present in the two-body system.
 However, $\Phi_\mathrm{2b}$ is not a true gravitational potential as it does not satisfy the equivalence principle: according to equation (\ref{eq:EoM2body}), the acceleration of a mass $m_2$ due to $m_1$ depends on the mass $m_2$ itself, which violates the equivalence principle.
 Same issue arises in the general $N$-body case, see equation (\ref{eq:Phi2b}).
 We will discuss two-body problem in greater depth in Section \ref{sec:2body}.

 These issues motivate us to explore other interpretations for the meaning of different terms in equation (\ref{eq:EoMRgen}), which we do next.